 What makes a Steinway the best upright acoustic piano?
 For one thing, its keys are made of European spruce and given chip-proof coverings.
 The key bed is crafted from poplar wood with the ends of the horizontal planks attached to vertical planks made of birch wood.
 It’s not just the solid wood construction that sets a Steinway apart from other acoustic pianos, however.
 The soundboard of the K-52 is constructed of Sitka spruce wood and is designed like that of a violin, providing a free, even response throughout the entire keyboard.

 The upright is not too large for most homes, at a height of 52 inches and weight of 600 lbs.
 It is available in satin ebony, mahogany and walnut finishes (with the mahogany and walnut priced a bit higher than the satin ebony finish).
 If you have enough money to afford any acoustic upright piano that you desire, I highly recommend purchasing a Steinway.
+Overall, this is the very best upright piano you can buy.

 Whether you’re looking for a portable digital upright piano or a traditional acoustic upright piano, there are many different and highly regarded models from which to choose.
 This article features just a small sampling of the many choices that are available within both types of upright piano.
 Each of the models discussed here have their advantages and disadvantages.